-Our youngest students are in our Preschool Programme.
-Students who turn 5 years old by 1 September are eligible to start in the Preschool Programme on 1 March of the same calendar year.
-This student then starts Primary 1 in mid-August.
+Our youngest students are in our preschool programme.
+Students who turn 5 years old by 1 September are eligible to start preschool on 1 March of the same calendar year.
+This student then starts primary 1 (P1) in mid-August.
 Our school year runs from mid-August through the end of June.

-Our Primary School is comprised of year levels 1–6, and our Secondary School is comprised of year levels 7–11.
+Our primary school is comprised of year levels P1–P6, and our secondary school is comprised of year levels S7–S11.

-Our oldest students, in Secondary 11, are 16 years old when they finish at OIS.
+Our oldest students, in S11, are 16 years old when they finish at OIS.

-OIS is not a boarding school.
-The tuition is 3330,- per month August–June, there is no tuition payment in July.
-For more information on school fees, please click here.
-If you have three children at OIS, the third child may attend tuition-free.
+OIS does not provide boarding.
+For the 2025–2026 school year, tuition is 3980,- per month August–June, and there is no tuition payment in July.
+For more information on school fees, click here.
+If you have more than one child, there is a reduction in tuition for the second child, and the third child attends tuition-free.

 There is the possibility of a very limited subsidy.
-The application round comes only once per year, and the deadline is at the end of August.
-Any approved families will see a reduction of tuition by a couple of hundred kroner, which goes into effect only in the spring semester.
+Applications are accepted only once per year, and the deadline is at the end of August.
+Any approved families will see a reduction of tuition by a couple of hundred kroner, which goes into effect in the spring term.

 Our days start at 8:10 in the classroom.
 There is no early-morning care.
-Our After-School Care Programme opens at 13:05, when the youngest children are finished with lessons for the day, and it closes at 16:15.
+Our ASCP opens at 13:05, when the youngest children are finished with lessons for the day, and it closes at 16:15.

 Please note that we ask students P4–P6 to bring a mobile device, preferably a laptop, to school daily.
 From S7 and up, we require students to bring a laptop and a scientific calculator to mathematics daily.